Expatriate

 Expatriate French voters queue in Lausanne, Switzerland, for the first round of the presidential election of 2007.

 An expatriate (often shortened to expat) is a person who resides outside their native country.

-The term often refers to a professional, skilled worker, or student from an affluent country.
-However, it may also refer to retirees, artists and other individuals who have chosen to live outside their native country.
+The term often refers to a professional, skilled worker or artist from a wealthy country.
+It may also refer to retirees and other individuals who have chosen to live outside their native country.
+Students are usually not referred to as expats.

-The International Organization for Migration of the United Nations defines the term as 'a person who voluntarily renounces his or her nationality'.
-Historically, it also referred to exiles.
+The International Organization for Migration of the United Nations defines the term as "a person who voluntarily renounces his or her nationality".
+Historically, it has also been used to refer to exiles.

-The UAE is the country with the highest percentage of expatriates in the world after the Vatican City, with expatriates in the United Arab Emirates representing 88% of the population.
+The UAE is the country with the highest percentage of expatriates in the world after the Vatican City, with expatriates in the United Arab Emirates representing about 88% of the population.